 What Stores Accept the eWIC Card?

-Stores that are ready and authorized to accept the Utah eWIC card should display the window cling below.
+All WIC authorized grocery stores are ready to accept the Utah eWIC card!
+WIC stores should display the window cling below.
 Watch for this sign at your favorite grocery store.
-The WICShopper App should also identify eWIC ready stores.
+The WICShopper App also lists eWIC ready stores located near you.

 I Couldn’t Buy This!